-The following is an analysis of the CARES Act, courtesy of Ian Rambarran, Shareholder with Klinedinst PC, and Elliot Johnson, Associate, Klinedinst PC.
+The following is an analysis of the CARES Act, courtesy of Ian Rambarran, Shareholder with Klinedinst PC.
 Rambarran currently serves as California MBA Legal Issues Committee Chair.

 President Trump signed into law the Coronavirus Aid, Relief, and Economic Stimulus (CARES) Act a little over a week ago.
 Today, lenders and servicers are quickly instituting processes to assist borrowers and tenants with COVID-19 related relief.
 The CARES Act aims to streamline relief for all those affected by COVID-19, if the loans are federally backed.
 This means that the CARES Act applies to all FHA, HUD, VA, Department of Agriculture Loans, Fannie Mae and Freddie Mac loans.